prabago/refarch-caseinc-app/docs/run-icp.md

 ## Push docker image to ICP private docker repository

-If you have copied the ICP master host certificate / public key to the /etc/docker/certs.d/<hostname>:<portnumber> folder on you local computer, you should be able to login to remote docker engine.
-(If not see this section: [Access ICP docker](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/icp-deploy.md#access-to-icp-private-repository)) Use a user known by ICP.
+If you have copied the ICP master host certificate / public key to the `/etc/docker/certs.d/hostname:portnumber` folder on your local computer, you should be able to login to remote docker engine.
+(If not see this section: [Access ICP docker](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/icp-deploy.md#access-to-icp-private-repository))

+To login ensure to use a userid known by ICP.
 ```
 docker login mycluster.icp:8500
 User: admin